-The grantee may propose additional outcome measures specific to their project, subject to DBH approval.
+The grantee may propose additional outcome measures specific to their activities, subject to DBH approval.
+The section should also briefly describe the infrastructure that will support evaluation activities.

 Some of the attachments for this application include required templates that the applicants must use, as indicated below.